faizanahemad/science-reader/new_features.md

 - Red data support with data deletion facility.
 - Add few HF tools or our own tools.
-- Manage the number of papers in the list using paperpile or readcube style arrangement or just show most recent top N.
+- Manage the number of papers in the list using paperpile or readcube style arrangement or just show most recent top N. [Nope]
 - Serve static files from nginx
 - Spin up multiple servers and shard by user id / user email for workers.
 - POE .com style multiple persona bots